KaspaHub/kaspahub.github.io/README.md

 Kaspa Hub is licensed under the MIT License with a **custom clause**.
 See the [LICENSE](LICENSE) file for details.

 ## New Project Submissions & Updates
-Want to share your project?
-We’d love to see your contributions to the Kaspa ecosystem!
+Have a project to share?
+We’d love to feature it on the Kaspa Hub!
 You can:
-- Share your work via DM on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
+- Send us a DM on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
+- Share it in our Discord server: [https://discord.gg/7umFvjcANE](https://discord.gg/7umFvjcANE)
-- Fill in this Google form: [https://forms.gle/ekT9nbkWzLux63U99](https://forms.gle/ekT9nbkWzLux63U99)
+- Fill out this Google Form: [https://forms.gle/ekT9nbkWzLux63U99](https://forms.gle/ekT9nbkWzLux63U99)
 - Or submit your project directly on GitHub via a pull request.

 ## Contact Us